Mtnfx/DataScience/README.md

 Welcome everyone!

-This is a simple README for our project.
+This will act as a sort of message board for our group.

-Regards
+If  anyone needs anything between our meetings, please type here.

+## Alec

+## Aditya

+## MD Wasim

+## Vishal

+Regards,

 Alec Larsen